Jacksonville Shoplifting Defense Attorney

 *These tips apply to other criminal offenses as well.

 - Stay calm and be polite: Arguing with the police will not get you far, you can be firm in your position, but not rude.
 You don’t want to add fuel to the fire by getting another charge of resisting arrest added.
 Additionally, in most cases, the police will just give the person a Notice to Appear, but if you resist, they will take you to jail.
 If you think your right are being violated in some way, make sure to get the names and badge numbers of all police officers involved.

 - Get help!
-Hire a Jacksonville criminal defense lawyer: it is never a good idea to represent yourself in a criminal case.
+Hire a criminal lawyer in Jacksonville, FL: it is never a good idea to represent yourself in a criminal case.
 You may think you are getting a good deal, but you may not realize all the consequences.

 - Be part of the defense team: Talk to your criminal lawyer about the strong and weak points in your case.
 Discuss the evidence against you.

 - While in court: when you come to court, dress nice.
 This means no shorts or sneakers.
 For the ladies no short skirts.
 Wear something that you would wear to church or a job interview.
 Always be polite and respectful.